 Peter then entered the house, but immediately Jesus asked him, "What do you think, Simon?
 Who pay taxes or tributes to the kings of the earth: their sons or the other people?"
 Peter answered, "The others."
 And Jesus told him, "The sons, then, are tax-free.
 But so as not to offend this people, go to the sea, throw in a hook and open the mouth of the first fish you catch.
 You will find a coin in it, take it and let it pay for you and for me."

-Throughout the Old Testament we see God's love for those who obey him and his punishment for those who disobey his commands.
+In the first reading we see God's love for those who obey him and his punishment for those who disobey his commands.
 He has loved and fulfilled his promises to his chosen people, Israel, beginning with Abraham and Isaac.
 Led by Moses, God freed Israel from slavery in Egypt and brought them to their promised land.

 Have a good day!